launchdarkly/ld-relay/README.md

 -------------------------
 LD Relay uses INI-style configuration files.
 You can read more about the syntax [here](https://git-scm.com/docs/git-config#_syntax).

-There are four primary section types: Main, Events, Redis, and Environments.
-In addition to the main section types, there are three supported sections for configuring exporters for exporting metrics and route traces: Datadog, Stackdriver, and Prometheus.
+There are three primary section types: Main, Events, and Environments.
+The optional Redis, DynamoDB, and Consul sections are for configuring the desired database, if any.
+In addition to these, there are three supported sections for configuring exporters for exporting metrics and route traces: Datadog, Stackdriver, and Prometheus.

 ## [main]
 variable name            | type    | default                           | description